lionelclement/Elvex/README.md

 Practically speaking: to build Text Generator with Elvex for an application (Chatbot, Letter-writer, etc)
 --------------------

 Every time you use a word it has to be fully described in the lexicon, depending on a specific domain.
-It would be a long and costly process to write all the simple words, compounds and idiomatic phrases (several months for one person in a restricted domain).
+It would be a long and costly process to write all the simple words, compounds and idiomatic phrases (several months for one person, several weeks in a restricted domain).

 The grammar is more complex, but shorter to write (several weeks).
-In order to help grammar-writers, I am presently writing a grammar design-pattern.

 One of the most difficult stuff already done with Elvex
 -----------------------------------------------